UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 ## git commit (save changes to the git repository)

 `git commit` will save any of the changes in staging to the git repository.

 You might be thinking

-> But we didn't change the file, we just created an empty file.
+> But we didn't change the file.
+We just created an empty file.
 If git stages changes what did it do?

 Git now knows two things:

-- We are tracking changes to a file named script.sh
+- We are going to store the file script.sh in the repository
 - The contents of that file, which in this case is nothing

 Try it now.